 There can't be many families in the UK that haven't cracked open a tub of Celebrations chocolates over the Christmas period.
 Each tub is filled with miniature versions of some of the nations most loved chocolate bars, and we all have a favourite, and a least favourite!
 I'm also sure that many families, like me, absolutely love rocky road.
 It's so delicious, and simple to make too.
 This Celebrations Rocky Road features crunchy digestive biscuits, soft marshmallows and fruity cherries.
 Then to top it all off, it's packed with Celebrations chocolates!
 It's an absolutely yummy and completely irresistible treat for the festive season!

-Tips for making the Celebrations Rocky Road:
+More tips for making the Celebrations Rocky Road:

 - You can use any combination of dark or milk chocolate that you like, or even make it all milk or all dark chocolate!
 Just make sure it reaches the total amount of 450g.